-- As part of the pre-planning process, liaise with the mother, infant's caregiver and/or any infant/ maternal child health agency involved to establish some criteria and ideal times for the infant to visit.
-Regular visits will help to support bonding and attachment, but it is important to determine beforehand what the infant's feeding needs are and whether breastfeeding is an option.
-Staff should also take into account the mother's level of stability at any given time, as well as the infant's health, and adjust visiting plans accordingly. - Where infants are visiting, agreements about the limits of visits should be discussed well before they take place.
-Visits should always be supervised by a member of staff as well as the caregiver bringing the infant to the centre.
-If a change in feeding becomes necessary due to this period of separation, consult with others about the possibility of some regular breastfeeding-specific visits to promote attachment and transition of the feeding regime. - If an infant becomes distressed during a visit, staff should support the parent and caregiver of the infant in any settling required.
-How much the parent is able to engage with the infant, particularly during times of distress, will depend on their current level of stability and stage of recovery.
+- Liaise with the mother, infant's caregiver and/or any infant/maternal child health agency involved to establish what breastfeeding needs exist and what can happen onsite.
+Some consumers may be taking medication that is contraindicated in breastfeeding and infants may already be established on formula, whereas some mothers may need to regularly express milk for their baby.
+Provision needs to be made for equipment, including sterilisation and storage. - If a change in feeding becomes a necessity due to this period of separation consult with other professionals and family support about the possibility of some regular breastfeedingspecific visits to promote attachment and transition of the feeding regime. - Visits involving infants should always be supervised by a member of staff as well as the accompanying adult. - If an infant becomes distressed during a visit, staff should support the parent and the caregiver of the infant in any settling required.
+How much the parent is able to engage with the infant, particularly in times of distress, will depend on their current mental state and stage of recovery.